-HOUSING, AND THE SOUL OF SUBURBIA (1997) (studying implications of local power in New Jersey affordable housing policy); SCHRAGGER, CITY POWER, supra note 290; David J. Barron, Reclaiming Ноте Rule, 116 HARV.
-L. Rev 2255 (2003) (arguing that home rule should be conceptualized as a mixture of state and local power); Richard Briffault, Our Localism: Part I - The Structure of Local Government Law, 90 COLUM.
+The literature on local government is vast and extremely complex, 401. insofar as it grapples with the enormous differences among local communities, how these differences play out in complex ways depending on the specific issues at stake, and the challenges they face as they seek to govern themselves.
+See, e.g., GERALD E. FRUG, CITY MAKING: BUILDING CITIES WITHOUT BUILDING WALLS (1999) (exploring how the legal system empowers or disempowers cities); FRUG & BARRON, CITY BOUND, supra note 296; JACOBS, DEATH AND LIFE, supra note 371; DONALD J. KIRP, JOHN P. DWYER, & LARRY A. ROSENTHAL, OUR TOWN: RACE, HOUSING, AND THE SOUL OF SUBURBIA (1997) (studying implications of local power in New Jersey affordable housing policy); SCHRAGGER, CITY POWER, supra note 293; David J. Barron, Reclaiming Home Rule, 116 HARV.
+L. REV. 2255 (2003) (arguing that Home Rule should be conceptualized as a mixture of state and local power); Richard Briffault, Our Localism: Part I - The Structure of Local Government Law, 90 COLUM.
 L. REV. 1 (1990) (studying legal power of range of local governments); Richard Briffault, Our Localism: Part II-Localism and Legal Theory, 90 COLUM.
-L. REV. 346 (1990) (exploring local difference and normative accounts of local power); Williams, supra note 282.
-For a recent look at the rich variation among American towns see JAMES FALLOWS & DEBORAH FALLOWS, OUR TOWNS: A 100,000-MILE JOURNEY INTO THE HEART OF AMERICA (2018).
+L. REV. 346 (1990) (exploring local difference and normative accounts of local power); Williams, supra note 285.
+For a recent look at the rich variation among American towns see James Fallows & Deborah Fallows, Our TOWNS: A 100,000-MILE JOURNEY INTO THE HEART OF AMERICA (2018).
 For an eloquent discussion of the rural/urban divide in America, and how it arguably affects national politics, see J.D.
 VANCE, HILLBILLY ELEGY: A MEMOIR OF A FAMILY AND CULTURE IN CRISIS (2017).
-For an earlier examination of "visionary" communities in the United States, see FRANCES FITZGERALD, CITIES ON A HILL (1986 ed.).
+For an earlier examination of "visionary" communities in the United States, see Frances Fitzgerald, Cities on a Hill (1986 ed.).

-^{399.} Schragger, supra note 242, at 178.
-See also FRUG & BARRON, supra note 293, at 43 (noting that democratic theory offers no answer to the question of which level of government has the stronger claim to authority over a given matter, but that "decision-making power has to be lodged somewhere") (emphasis in original).
+402. Schragger, Cities as Constitutional Actors, supra note 245, at 178.
+See also FRUG & BARRON, supra note 296, at 43 (noting that democratic theory offers no answer to the question of which level of government has the stronger claim to authority over a given matter, but that "decision-making power has to be lodged somewhere") (emphasis in original).
 See also ROBERT A. DAHL, WHO GOVERNS?
 DEMOCRACY AND POWER IN AN AMERICAN CITY (1961) (exploring the question of who in a democratic but unequal society actually has decision-making power).
-Cf. Bulman-Pozen, supra note 285, at 381 (noting that "[r]egions captivate other disciplines in part because they lack precise institutional form.
+Cf. Bulman-Pozen, supra note 288, at 381 (noting that "[r]egions captivate other disciplines in part because they lack precise institutional form.
 Without fixed boundaries, regions may seem more "real" than the artificial states, and the common tally of between three and twelve regions offers a more manageable way to parse the country than a fifty-state division.
 But without fixed boundaries, regions are hard places for law.").

-^{400.} See Schragger, supra note 242, at 189.
+403. See Schragger, Cities as Constitutional Actors, supra note 245, at 189.